rayandus/bid-admin-api/README.md

 1. Built with NestJS and TypeScript

-1. Database is powered by MongoDB hosted in Azure
+1. Database used is MongoDB hosted in Azure

+1. Mongoose for the Object Data Mapper